 - The Affiliate may also apply to Early Music America for technical support services in a variety of areas.

 - Obligations of affiliate status

-The Affiliate must comply with all of the terms of the Letter of Agreement, including reporting, fees, and waiver responsibility.
+The Affiliate must comply with all of the terms of the Letter of Agreement (link to PDF below), including reporting, fees, and waiver responsibility.
 It is particularly important that the Affiliate understand that, according to law, all funds received by Early Music America as fiscal agent are held and deployed at Early Music America's discretion and may not be earmarked by the donor.
 Notwithstanding any donor's specific designation, Early Music America retains ultimate discretion over all such funds and will release them for Affiliate use only against evidence that the project is progressing as agreed by EMA and Affiliate.

-Applications should be made using the Application Form (PDF file) provided by Early Music America, with a cover letter summarizing the project proposal and supporting materials.
+Applications should be made using the Application Form (click to open PDF file) provided by Early Music America, with a cover letter summarizing the project proposal and supporting materials.
 These materials might include an audio or video recording, biographies of participants, press releases and reviews, a newsletter, etc. Applications, which should be directed to Early Music America's Affiliate Coordinator, will be reviewed and voted on by Early Music America's Board of Directors, whose decision is final.

-Once the application has been approved, EMA will send a Letter of Agreement, signed by Early Music America's representative(s), which must then be signed by the Affiliate's representative(s) and returned to EMA.
+Once the application has been approved, EMA will send a Letter of Agreement (click to open PDF file), signed by Early Music America's representative(s), which must then be signed by the Affiliate's representative(s) and returned to EMA.
 Affiliate status will become effective upon receipt by Early Music America of the signed Letter of Agreement, accompanied by a check for the required administrative fee, as well as by a membership application from those Affiliate applicants that are not already members of Early Music America.